juanbnunez/JuegosRV/README.md

 # JuegosRV
 This project is an educational game in virtual reality for use in educational centers.
-Unity + with the meta SDK
+Unity with Meta SDK.